HewlettPackard/cloudformation-plus/README.md

 *NOTE:* The action programs must be in S3, and this property does not put them there.
 You can use the [S3 operations elements](#s3-operations) defined in this library to upload the action programs to S3.

+*IMPORTANT:* The EC2 instance must be given an instance profile with a role that has permission to read the action programs in S3, and, if `LogUri` is used, it must also have permissions to write to the specified S3 location.

 ### Parameters

 <dl>